-To ensure the required real return on investments of the funds (meaning the investment return less the nominal wage increase) at the minimum risk, a benchmark portfolio shall be established and appropriately managed and efforts shall be made to secure the benchmark return for overall assets and each asset class in each fiscal year as well as over the long term.
+Moreover, for the investment of the Transitional Long-term Benefit Fund, which has the characteristics of a closed pension plan, the benchmark portfolio shall be determined and appropriately managed so as to secure the required return on investment of the funds at the minimum risk, in due consideration of the relationship between future liabilities and the funds.
+In addition, efforts shall be made to secure the benchmark return for overall assets and each asset class in each fiscal year as well as over the long term.